Have you been to the movies lately? Or maybe seen a play recently? Or watched Netflix or TV?

 Remember: you are an actor because you take on different roles all the time, but if you’re not controlling and owning your own personal brand, then somebody else is controlling that narrative.
 What you need to do is look back at your story, focus on your bio so that you have your character developed.
 Then you need to figure out the intersection between what people think about you and what you want to be known for.

 Then start taking control of the narrative by writing your own scenes.
 Before you know it, when you go to the movie theater, it’s your movie theater, because it’s your movie, because you’re an actor and you get to choose.

 What I love about helping people find and take ownership of their brand story is developing those characters and helping them find a way to create these scenes and share that content throughout.

 If the process of taking control of your brand is intimidating, I can help.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.